Sarah Paiji Yoo

 Sarah Paiji Yoo (born 1984) is an American entrepreneur who is the co-founder and CEO of Blueland, a company that offers cleaning and personal care products.
 She also founded and served as CEO of Snapette from 2011 to 2013.
-Yoo is of South Korean heritage.

 Early life and education

 Yoo was born in 1984, in Cerritos, California, to Myung Paiji and Sam Paiji.
 Yoo attended Harvard University, where she received her first job working in undergraduate recruitment.
 She graduated magna cum laude in 2006 with a Bachelor of Arts in economics.
 In 2010, Yoo attended the Harvard Business School, which she left after her first year to pursue Snapette.

 Career

 Early career

 Yoo began a career in finance in 2005, working various roles at McKinsey & Company, Goldman Sachs, and Berkshire Partners until 2010.

 Snapette

 Yoo founded her first company Snapette, a platform for fashion shopping, in 2011.
 Snapette was acquired by PriceGrabber in 2013.

 LAUNCH

 In 2014, Yoo founded LAUNCH, a startup accelerator.
 As a partner, she helped launch various fashion and beauty companies.